 - What do online users say about the company, like on social media or review sites?

 - How does their SEO strategy compare to yours?

 These are a lot of questions to answer, and they do require some digging.
 A competitor analysis, however, plays a significant part in SEO planning.
 When you discover where a competitor excels or falls flat, you can incorporate it into your SEO strategy plan.

 For example, a competitor analysis can help your company discover a content gap.
 Or, you may uncover a neat web design that improves the usability of your site massively.
 You may even get fresh ideas for your strategy by looking at other websites and SEO content strategies.

-Again, for the best results, you want to compile this research into one accessible location.
+Again, for the best results with developing an SEO strategy, you want to compile this research into one accessible location.
 You can use Google Sheets to store your data, as well as tools like Ahrefs, Screaming Frog, and SEO Checker to evaluate competitors.

 4. Compile a list of valuable keywords

 Next, your team can move onto your keyword strategy.
 Based on your competitor research, as well as SEO audit, you probably have an idea about which keywords your SEO strategy could target.
 It’s helpful to log and expand on all these ideas, though.